-Hey!
-It’s Dr. Dave. and welcome back to The David Madow Lifestyle Show.
+It’s Dr. Dave and welcome back to The David Madow Lifestyle Show.
 This is the show where I help you live stronger, thinner, healthier, and happier.
-I’ve got a great one for you today!
-Just to kind of pre-empt it, I am in my car studio.
-I call it my car studio because I am driving.
-I’ve got my microphone, it’s quiet, and I’ve got a great story to tell you today!
+I’ve got a great show for you today!
+Don’t go anywhere!

 Be sure to follow my LIVE daily broadcasts on Periscope at www.periscope.tv/davidmadow.